aathn/mvk18/docs/source/development.rst

 Development decisions
 #############

-Explanations and critique of our development decisions.
+Explanations and critique of the development decisions.

 Hardware
 --------
-During the first sprint the camera was decided based on price, size and ability to film in a quality that is good enough for our requirements.
+During the first sprint the camera was decided based on price, size and ability to film in a quality that is good enough for the requirements.

-The initial servos were chosen because we thought they would be strong enough and the price was low.
+The initial servos were chosen because they were thought to be strong enough and the price was low.
 The first servos proved to be too weak to efficiently handle the weight of the camera, so new servos and a new platform were ordered and mounted.
 They were of a stronger model and partially solved the problems with previous servos.
 The new servos gave us less shaky video footage but